15 decisions that will separate the most successful school leaders from the average administrators this year.

 They talk about how they had the idea for Netflix, AirBnB, and Spanks.

-The problem is that talking is easy.
+Talking is easy.
 It’s much harder to implement.
 And that is what separates the top 1% of performers from everyone else.

 Have courage and choose to be a leader of action this year.
 By committing to be a leader of action you will experience more success than your peers.